rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

 ## Create a request object

-Continue in the Python shell.
+Continue in the Python shell and add

 ```python
     api_url = 'http://localhost:8089'